 CEC’s responsibility to our members and community is to safely provide electricity, at a price our members can afford and with minimal effect to our environment.
 In keeping with these commitments, we use a diverse mix of generating resources (fossil fuels, renewables, and, soon, nuclear).
 Having multiple generating resources protects our members from unpredictable changes in the cost of fuels used to operate power plants.

-When it comes to renewable energy sources, hydroelectric generation and landfill gas-to-energy make up a small percentage of today’s energy mix.
+The majority of our electricity is generated by fossil fuels like natural gas because it allows us to provide large amounts of energy at an economical cost around the clock.
+Natural gas is a reliable, clean-burning and cost-effective fuel source, and PowerSouth operates state-of-the-art power plants in Gantt, Leroy and McIntosh, Alabama.
+When it comes to renewable energy sources, hydroelectric generation, large-scale solar farms and landfill gas-to-energy make up a percentage of today’s energy mix.
 Hydroelectricity was PowerSouth’s first generation resource and for 70 years has proven to be a reliable portion of the generating fleet.
 Landfill gas from the Springhill Regional Landfill near Campbellton, Florida, provides enough green energy for approximately 4,000 homes.

-By 2026, PowerSouth projects its energy mix will consist of natural gas (77.0%), nuclear (10.7%), coal (6.4%), and renewables such as hydro, landfill gas and solar (5.9%).
+It’s projected by 2026, PowerSouth’s its energy mix will consist of natural gas (77.0%), nuclear (10.7%), coal (6.4%), and renewables such as hydro, landfill gas and solar (5.9%).

 Our commitment to you